 Capital Markets and Portfolio Investment

 St. Kitts and Nevis is a member of the ECCU.
 As such, it is also a member of the ECSE and the Regional Government Securities Market.
 The ECSE is a regional securities market established by the ECCB and licensed under the Securities Act of 2001, a uniform regional body of legislation governing the buying and selling of financial products for the eight member territories.
-In 2019, the ECSE listed 149 securities, comprising 128 sovereign debt instruments, 13 equities, and eight corporate bonds.
-Market capitalization stood at USD 1.8 billion, a significant decrease from 2018.
-This decrease was primarily due to the delisting of CIBC FirstCaribbean International Bank Ltd., which previously accounted for 79.2 percent of total capitalization.
+In 2020, the ECSE listed 155 securities, comprising 135 sovereign debt instruments, 13 equities, and seven corporate debt securities.
+Market capitalization stood at $1.8 billion.
 St. Kitts and Nevis is open to portfolio investment.

 Money and Banking System